 This profile focuses on the internal displacement that occurred in the aftermath of the armed conflict from the mid 1970s to 1997 in the Chittagong Hill Tracts (CHT) in the eastern part of Bangladesh.
-As of July 2000, a Government Task Force estimated that 128,000 persons were internally displaced in this region (IFRC July 2000).
+As of July 2000, a Government Task Force estimated that 128,000 families were internally displaced in this region (CHTC 2000).

+"The CHT has long been a problematic region of Bangladesh, firstly because of its strategic location between India and Burma and secondly because of its unique topography of thick forest."
+(Feeny 2001).
 Prior to the creation of Bangladesh as a state 30 years ago, the population in the CHT was mainly composed of 13 different indigenous tribes, commonly called the Jumma people (UNPO 1997).
 The indigenous population is predominantly Buddhist and their culture and social customs differ from the rest of the Bangladesh population.
 Until the 1960s, the CHT enjoyed a high degree of autonomy with little interference from the ruling governments (AI 2000, section 2).